 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In 2011, the Indiana State Department of Health administered the YRBS in high schools across the state.
-Forty-four high schools and 2,855 students participated.
+In 2015, the Indiana State Department of Health administered the YRBS in high schools across the state.
+Forty-three high schools and 1,912 students participated.
 The YRBS provides comparable local, state, and national data, as well as comparable data among subpopulations of youth.
 Health officials can use the data to monitor progress towards achieving the U.S. Department of Health and Human Services' Healthy People 2020 objectives as well as to guide health programs.
 Indiana schools, local health departments, and other youth-serving organizations can also use this data to demonstrate the need for services when applying for grants.

 Please note: Indiana YRBS data is not available for this period.